conorhodder/conorhodder.github.io/src/posts/reviews/pydanticai.md

 - You want a plug-and-play ecosystem with lots of integrations (vector stores, retrievers, etc.).
 - You require sub-second, high-throughput performance at scale.
 - You want a "batteries included" agent platform (memory, tool selection, multi-agent collaboration, etc.).
+- You don't have a strong engineering team.

 ## Best Practices